 After leaving school I decided rugby was the path I wanted to follow, so I chose to apply for the University of Exeter where I met some fantastic teammates and my love of the game grew.
 I feel honoured to have represented EUWRFC for 3 years and during that time gain my first Senior International Cap v France (3rd November 2012).
 The support I received from the University encouraged me to challenge myself and make the most of opportunities.
 In addition, I was very lucky to have amazing coaches (Mark, Jo & Keith) during this time.
 Jo Yapp taught me a lot about the game; I have huge respect for her as a player, former England Captain and coach.

-Did your dad ever try to get you to play for Scotland?…
+Did your uncle ever try to get you to play for Scotland?…

 My family have always been incredibly supportive of the decisions I’ve made and they have never pushed me into anything.
 Although I think it would made my Grandma’s decision on who to support when we play Scotland a lot easier!

 What challenges have you faced in your rugby career and how did you overcome them?